o

 There’s nothing you need to do, nothing you need to solve, nothing you need to worry about.
 You are in a safe place with people you can trust for the sole purpose of journeying deep into the heart of your very being, consciousness and bliss, deeper than you ever thought was possible.

 But first you need to stop worrying, otherwise you won’t go anywhere but round and round the windmills of your mind.
 Mind loops can be entertaining as well as infuriating, exhausting and nightmarish.
 But this is not what sacred psychoactive plant medicines are for.
 This is not what shamanic journeying is about.
-This is “tripping” in the popular sense, but only because people in the West don’t know how magic carpets work.
-Don’t stress yourself trying to decipher the patterns.
-Break through the discursive mind.
+This is “tripping” in the popular media sense, but only because people in the West don’t know how magic carpets work.
+Don’t worry about the patterns on the carpet.
 Learn to fly.

 o